alexnathanson/solar-protocol/tutorials/types-of-projects-tb.md

 ## Network Projects [or projects hosted across the network]

-Projects can also be hosted across the Solar Protocol network and will therefore be served from whereever there is the most sunshine in the network at the time.
-A project may need to be reliability available with minimum downtime, or it might seek to explore the Solar Protocol network behaviors (the way the site is served from different places at different times of the day or season).
-These may still explore data from the API.
+Projects can also be hosted on the Solar Protocol software platform, that is distributed across all the servers in the network.
+The location hosting the project will change throughout the day and season and will therefore be served from whereever there is the most sunshine in the network at the time.
+This options is best for projects that need to be reliabily available with minimum downtime, or that seek to explore the Solar Protocol network behaviors (the way the site is served from different places at different times of the day or season).
+These may still use data from the API, for example, querying how much power is being generated or used at a particular moment.